 Top 10 Reasons to Buy a 2018 Toyota C-HR – The Pros

 1. Smooth and Sporty Handling

 The 2018 Toyota C-HR isn't without its quirks as a brand-new vehicle, but it handles turns with a surprising amount of precision.
 Overall, the handling feels sporty and smooth until you take this crossover up a steep heel.
 While the vehicle might seem slow, it steers and handles in a steady and predictable manner.

 2. Many Advanced Safety Features

 There are quite a few advanced safety features to be found on the 2018 Toyota C-HR.
-On the base XLE trim, you get a lane departure warning accident avoidance system, traction and stability control, tire pressure monitoring, emergency braking assist, and a pre-collision safety system.
+On the base XLE trim, you get a lane departure warning accident avoidance system, traction and stability control, tire pressure monitoring, automatic braking assist, and a Pre-Collision safety system.
 On the top-level XLE Premium trim, blind spot monitoring is added into the mix.